WangCheng0116/ML/README.md

 This is a hard day.
 Currently, I need to confess that SVM is by far the most math-heavy topic I have ever learned.
 On a side note, it is very interesting to see how my math courses are intertwined with SVM, because I happen to be learning non-linear optimization (MA3236).
 I will put SVM in [challenge](https://github.com/WangCheng0116/ML/blob/main/Challenges/SVM%20Math%20Proof.md) folder.
 A very simple implementation of SVM can be found [here](https://github.com/WangCheng0116/ML/blob/main/Code%20Implementation/SVM%20Binary%20Classification/SVM_Binary_Classification.ipynb) (using scikit)

 ## 16 Oct
-Today's topic is a quite unique one, since we are going back to revise the concept of decision tree.
-Things turned out to be so surprising -- 2109S only covers a very tiny small portion of that and omit a lot of math induction.
+Today's topic is a quite unique one since we are going back to revise the concept of the decision tree.
+Things turned out to be so surprising -- 2109S only covers a very tiny portion of that and omits a lot of math induction.
 Learned a lot :)

 ## 17 Oct
 Today's topic is about ensembling method, which is a very popular method in ML.
 And also, the method called gradient boosting has been emphasized by prof. Indeed it is a very powerful method, but it is also very mathy.
 Refer to [here](https://github.com/WangCheng0116/ML/blob/main/Concepts/note.md#ensemble-learning) for more details.